jamesmeyer1/EKSKube2IAM/README.md

 ```
 kubectl get svc
 ```
-When that command is successful, add a namespace for testing POD level IAM control.
+When that command returns your cluster, add a namespace for testing pod level IAM control.
 ```
 kubectl create namespace test
 ```